CHAPTERS

 Validating the security of a business logic implementation involves ensuring that the application or system is protected against external attacks that may exploit weaknesses in how data is processed and manipulated within the application.

-This test case involves analyzing file system interactions, determining any vulnerabilities, and correcting these problems is a documented procedure or set of steps that outline how to conduct the analysis and identify potential vulnerabilities in the application's file system interactions.
+This test case involves analyzing the interactions of file system, determining any vulnerabilities, and correcting these problems is a documented procedure or set of steps that outline how to conduct the analysis and identify potential vulnerabilities in the application's file system interactions.

 This test case involves verifying that the application can handle different protocols securely.
-For example, attempting to reconfigure the default landing page of the application using a malicious iframe is a way to test the security of the protocol handlers.
+For instance, one way to test the security of protocol handlers is by attempting to modify the application's initial landing page by employing a malicious iframe.

 This test case involves ensuring that user input is validated and sanitized before application processing.